Thilrmere Deacon regularly recommends their clients secure off plan property to enable the greatest potential for capital growth.

 Some investors choose to ‘flip’ their properties, which involves buying at off-plan price, then reselling before completion once the value has risen – this is a slightly risky investing strategy – some clients make a lot of money from it, some clients don’t.
 You will also need to ensure the contract you have is fully assignable if this is your investing strategy.

-Remember, when buying off-plan, always conduct full research into the area, local market, for both rental demand and resale demand.
+Remember, when buying off-plan, always conduct full research into the area, and local market, for both rental demand and resale demand.
 Although it can seem like a daunting process, if you conduct thorough due diligence, the rewards can far outweigh the risks, and by working with an experienced sales agency you should have a very smooth process.

-One final thing to remember, property prices over the last 100 years have doubled on average every 7-10 years (this is through 2 world wars, and multiple recessions).
-The reason for this is simple…the rate at which new properties are built is no way near as high as the rate in which more humans are being added to the earth!
+One final thing to remember, property prices over the last 100 years have doubled on average every 7-10 years (this is through 2 world wars and multiple recessions).
+The reason for this is simple…the rate at which new properties are built is no way near as high as the rate at which more humans are being added to the earth!
 Demand V Supply.
 When the demand is high and the supply is low, and you hold onto the property…you will always win.
 And even if prices don’t rise as much as that…you’re still renting it out and generating an income!